 Officers presented with a hostage situation should attempt to avoid a forceful confrontation in favor of controlling the incident in anticipation of the arrival of specialized personnel and trained hostage negotiators.
 However, it is understood that hostage situations are dynamic and can require that officers react quickly to developing or changing threats.
-The following options while not all-inclusive or in any particular order, should be considered:
+The following options while not all-inclusiveor in any particular order, should be considered:

-- A. Ensure injured persons are evacuated from the immediate threat area if it is reasonably safe to do so.
-Request medical assistance. - B. Assign personnel to a contact team to control the subject should he/she attempt to exit the building, structure or vehicle, and attack, use deadly force, attempt to escape or surrender prior to additional resources arriving. - C. Establish a rapid response team in the event it becomes necessary to rapidly enter a building, structure or vehicle, such as when the suspect is using deadly force against any hostages (see the Rapid Response and Deployment Policy). - D. Assist hostages or potential hostages to escape if it is reasonably safe to do so.
-Hostages should be kept separated if practicable pending further interview. - E. Request additional personnel, resources and equipment as needed (e.g., canine team, air support). - F. Provide responding emergency personnel with a safe arrival route to the location. - G. Evacuate non-injured persons in the immediate threat area if it is reasonably safe to do so. - H. Coordinate pursuit or surveillance vehicles and control of travel routes. - I. Attempt or obtain a line of communication and gather as much information about the suspect as possible, including any weapons, victims and their injuries, additional hazards, other involved parties and any other relevant intelligence information. - J. Establish an inner and outer perimeter as resources and circumstances permit to prevent unauthorized access. - K. Evacuate bystanders, residents and businesses within the inner and then outer perimeter as appropriate.
-Check for injuries, the presence of other involved subjects, witnesses, evidence or additional information. - L. Determine the need for and notify the appropriate persons within and outside the Department, such as command officers and the Public Information Officer.
+- (a) Ensure injured persons are evacuated from the immediate threat area if it is reasonably safe to do so.
+Request medical assistance. - (b) Assign personnel to a contact team to control the subject should he/she attempt to exit the building, structure or vehicle, and attack, use deadly force, attempt to escape or surrender prior to additional resources arriving. - (c) Establish a rapid response team in the event it becomes necessary to rapidly enter a building, structure or vehicle, such as when the suspect is using deadly force against any hostages (see the Rapid Response and Deployment Policy). - (d) Assist hostages or potential hostages to escape if it is reasonably safe to do so.
+Hostages should be kept separated if practicable pending further interview. - (e) Request additional personnel, resources and equipment as needed (e.g., canine team, air support). - (f) Provide responding emergency personnel with a safe arrival route to the location - (g) Evacuate non-injured persons in the immediate threat area if it is reasonably safe to do so. - (h) Coordinate pursuit or surveillance vehicles and control of travel routes. - (i) Attempt or obtain a line of communication and gather as much information about the suspect as possible, including any weapons, victims and their injuries, additional hazards, other involved parties and any other relevant intelligence information. - (j) Establish an inner and outer perimeter as resources and circumstances permit to prevent unauthorized access. - (k) Evacuate bystanders, residents and businesses within the inner and then outer perimeter as appropriate.
+Check for injuries, the presence of other involved subjects, witnesses, evidence or additional information. - (I) Determine the need for and notify the appropriate persons within and outside the Department, such as command officers and the Public Information Officer. - (m) If necessary and available, establish a tactical or exclusive radio frequency for the incident.